-- 4.1 If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education after they have completed Stage 2. - 4.2 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Boxgrove Primary School.
-They will consider whether Boxgrove Primary School has adhered to education legislation and any statutory policies connected with the complaint. - 4.3 The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:
+4.1 If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education after they have completed Stage 2.

+4.2 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Boxgrove C of E Primary School They will consider whether Boxgrove C of E Primary School has adhered to education legislation and any statutory policies connected with the complaint.

+4.3 The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to: